Welcome Letter

 on vacation, we ask that your family use the same household rules so there is minimal breakage and damage.

 Beds include 2 Queens, 2 twin beds, one twin trundle bed and one double pull-out bed (in the loft).
-The upstairs Queen mattress is
+The Queen mattress are extra

-extra thick and not all Queen-sized sheets fit well.
+thick and not all Queen-sized sheets fit well.
 Personally, we use a set of King-sized sheets to fit more easily.
+NEW FOR 2019: In

 the woods (here or at the local state parks).
 Once away from the breeze, mosquito repellent is a good idea.

-We are required to post the community rules on the refrigerator.
-Note that it is not allowed to hang wet clothing from the outside
+Note that it is not allowed to hang wet clothing from the outside railings.
+There are hooks on the back deck wall for drying along

 The dining room light has a dimmer control that slides up and down next to the switch.
 (Useful to know if the light seems really